hashicorp/design-system/website/docs/patterns/filter-patterns/partials/core-concepts/core-concepts.md

-## Filter concepts and terminology
+## Concepts and terminology

-A filter consists of several conceptual foundations that when combined determine what is included or removed from the data set.
+A filter consists of several conceptual foundations that when combined determine what is included or excluded from the data set.

 | Concept | Usage |
 |---------|-------|